Variation among ecotypes

 UAG - Stop and ReflectUsing the amino acid codon codon table pick an amino acid and show how a SNP could create a synonomous mutation.
 Then, show how a different SNP could result in a nonsynomous mutation.
 Predict which position in three nucleotide codon a SNP insertion will most likely cause a synonomous SNP and explain your reasoning.
 Respond in your journal

 Nonsynonomous SNPs will have a greater or lesser effect on protein structure depending on the change in the R group of the predicted amino acid.
 If you would like to try your hand at protein modeling, check out the information on the SERC Protein Structure page.
 An alternative is to try the protein structure predictor available on Biology Workbench.
 You will need to set up a Biology Workbench account which will allow you to use a range of tools at that site.
-Click here to access a tutorial that will show you how you can use Biology Workbench for protein prediction and visualization.

 To work on protein structure prediction, you need to know where the SNP is in a sequence (you have this in the SNP dataset, but you also need the sequence.